mrdandelion6/Learn-to-Code/topics/parallel-programming/notes.md

 now let's focus on the code itself. so we have a few things going on here. first of all, we are using the `<pthread.h>` library. from this library, we are using `pthread_create` to create threads. this function takes 4 arguments:

-1. the thread object (where the thread will be stored)
+1. the thread object (where the thread id/handle will be stored)
-2. the thread attributes (NULL for default)
+2. the thread attributes (NULL for default), these cofigure the thread
 3. the function to run in the thread, sometimes called the routine
 4. the arguments to pass to the function (only one argument, so we cast it to a `void *`)